 Among the tragedies of history stands the Holocaust, never equalled in its scope, its cruelty and the science and technology that were used for extermination.
 These make the Holocaust a real affront to reason.
 The Holocaust symbolizes absolute evil… Here lie all the merits of the Aladdin Project, for it emphasizes culture, education and information as the means of countering Holocaust denial.
 To remember, to reflect, to educate and to act, it is through this battle of ideas and actions that Holocaust denial theses will be vanquished…

-Abdulaye Wade, President of Senegal
+Abdulaye Wade, former President of Senegal

 The strength of the Aladdin Project is in its resolve to reach out to those who have been handicapped by prejudices, ignorance, or simply a lack of accessible information; to expose the lies and clear up the misunderstandings; to open up a new horizon for our common future.
 I share, unreservedly, the fundamental intuition of the Aladdin Project.

-Nicolas Sarkozy, President of France
+Nicolas Sarkozy, former President of France

 “In this day of Holocaust denial and prejudices, the Aladdin Project shines like a guiding light to a path of better understanding, intercultural dialogue and tolerance that will create a better and brighter tomorrow for all… It is truly uplifting to witness the response of prestigious members of the Muslim world to Project Aladdin, denoting the common aspiration to build bridges of cooperation and mutual respect between Muslims and Jews, in a quest to live together in peace and dignity.”

 Shimon Peres, former President of the State of Israel